Biodiversity and ecology in the Australian bush

 The particular combination of body and optics we choose is dictated by the nature of the subject - its size, its distance, its activity - as well as how closely we want to look at it.

-Why Olympus OM-D cameras?
+Why Olympus cameras?

 Why interchangeable lens?